-- A transmission line routing and feasibility engineering study for the addition of a new 230kV source into downtown Orlando has been conducted. - Current growth rates support the need for adding several substation distribution transformers during the next five years. - Planning and feasibility engineering are underway to evaluate options for potential projects to meet future growth on the St. Cloud system. - The \$2.3 billion I-4 Ultimate project by the Florida Department of Transportation (FDOT) and its contractor is underway for 21 miles of roadway improvements between Kirkman Road and State Road 434.
+- A transmission line routing and feasibility engineering study for the addition of a new 230kV source into downtown Orlando has been conducted. - Current growth rates support the need for adding several substation distribution transformers during the next five years. - Engineering and property acquisition are underway for construction of a new 21-mile 230kV transmission line between the existing Magnolia Ranch North and St. Cloud East substations. - The \$2.3 billion I-4 Ultimate project by the Florida Department of Transportation (FDOT) and its contractor is underway for 21 miles of roadway improvements between Kirkman Road and State Road 434.
 Coordination of construction activities and mitigation of conflicts around the America Substation, Robinson Substation and multiple transmission lines continue.